Home Page

 This really is an astonishingly widely-fluted base, even for a Giant Redwood tree!

 I just had to go and see this tree for myself when travelling through Powys, and I was not at all disappointed.
 After pondering for a few moments whether the fluted base was either root structure or trunk, I got on with the tricky job of measuring the brute!
 The height of 38.8 metres (2008), although tall, is not outstanding for a Redwood.
 As for the girth, I counted thirty paces around the perimeter of the base and took two measurments, the later being where 1.5 metres from ground level would be in a normal tree.
-Not an easy decision to make but I have to conclude that this is widest I have measured so far at 11.2 metres.
+Not an easy decision to make but I have to conclude that this is one of the widest I have measured at 11.2 metres.
 Even using the more conservative measurement of 9 metres (at a height of 2 metres from the ground), it is still in the top three.
 I will hold off from adding this tree to the Top Ten Broadest table while I ponder its appropriate position!
 Perhaps the lower part is root structure but I could see no evidence of the soil eroding here, the ground seems level and I cannot imagine that it was planted on a raised hump of soil to start with.
 The other possibility I wondered about is whether the tree has raised up its base a little, perhaps due to impregnable sub-soil?
 Any ideas that readers may have on this subject would be welcome.

 Do not miss any opportunity to go and see this Giant if you get the chance.
 Park your car in Hillside road and walk to the stone bridge carrying the road over the canal.
 In addition to going to see this most marvellous tree, (and once you have negoitated the stone steps up, over and down this bridge - you will need to be fairly agile), there is a delightful walk by the canal.
 Take your left-over bread to feed the ducks and look out for kingfishers as you stroll along this peaceful footpath.